-Effective January 1, 2013, we split the positions of Chairman and Chief Executive Officer.
-At that time, we promoted Ajita G. Rajendra to Chief Executive Officer and Paul W. Jones retained the role of Executive Chairman.
-We implemented this leadership structure as part of our planned succession of Mr. Jones.
-We believe this structure ensures an orderly transition of our company leadership, which benefits our stockholders, customers, employees, business partners and other key stakeholders.
+A priority for our Board and its Committees has been the thoughtful and orderly transition of the chairman and chief executive officer position.
+As part of this on-going process, in 2013, we split the positions of chairman and chief executive officer.
+This was implemented when, as part of the planned succession of Paul W. Jones, Ajita G. Rajendra became chief executive officer and Mr. Jones retained the role of executive chairman.
+We believe this structure ensured an orderly transition of our company leadership, which benefits our stockholders, customers, employees, business partners and other key stakeholders.